IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    #.
 Setup → Design Rules → Design Rules → Net Classes Editor

    #.
 Now assign values into the 'Default' row for each that you think would
       work with BAC capabilities found on their page.
+You can compute the via diameter by adding two times the annular ring width to the drill diameter.
+Since you will be building a two-layer board, you should use the design rule widths for outer layers.

    #.
-Your DRC window should look something like this (keep in mind the values may be different):
+Your DRC window should look something like this (keep in mind the values
+      may be different):

    .. image:: drc.png